Viktor An: Awards and honors

-In March 2013, Ahn was named as Honored Master of Sports by the Russian Federation.
+In March 2013, Ahn was named as Merited Master of Sport by the Russian Federation.

-After his feat in Sochi, Ahn was awarded the Order "For Merit to the Fatherland" from Russian President Vladimir Putin and the Medal "For Strengthening the Combat Commonwealth".
+After his feat in Sochi, Ahn was awarded the Order "For Merit to the Fatherland" from Russian President Vladimir Putin and the Medal "For Strengthening Military Cooperation".
 He was also selected Most Valuable Player in the Sochi Winter Olympics by NBC, and 2014 Athlete of the Year by the Russian edition of 'GQ' magazine.
-In light of his status as a South Korean-born Russian, Ahn was further named as honorary ambassador for the 2014-2015 Korea-Russia Year of Mutual Visit in 2014.
+In light of his status as a South Korean-born Russian, Ahn was further named as honorary ambassador for the 2014–2015 Korea-Russia Year of Mutual Visit in 2014.

 In 2016, Ahn received the Proud Alumnus Award at his alma mater.
 He was also inducted into the Korea National Sports University Ice Rink Hall of Fame as the 2006 Winter Olympics champion and the Sochi Walk of Fame as the 2014 Winter Olympics champion.